earnestt1234/wubwub/README.md

 - Use it and share any bugs or problems on the [issues page](https://github.com/earnestt1234/wubwub/issues).
 - Create something with wubwub (e.g. a small loop or musical vignette) that could be added to the example gallery.
 Preferably, your example would only use sounds from `wubwub.sounds` so that others could reproduce it.
 But if not, I may still want to share it.
 There is an "example" issue label where you can share your example.
 - I would be thrilled about others also improving the code base; I am not very familiar with handling pull requests from others, but would be certainly interested in trying to incorporate them.

+Immediate goals for wubwub in the future are to:

+- Add full function docstrings
+- Create HTML for the documentation, with more examples (likely using `pdoc`)
+- Add unit tests